 The biggest source of plastic waste in our house is from food packaging.
 The Cheez-Its I’m snacking on as I type this have a plastic bag lining the cardboard box.
 Shredded cheese bags, meat packaging, and tortilla chip bags all get dumped in the trash.
 The less prepared food you consume, the less packaging there generally is.
 While I cook the majority of things from scratch, food packaging is still hard to avoid.
 Anyone have a good option for buying cheese that doesn’t have plastic waste?

 I ordered these reusable mesh produce bags over 3 years ago and use them every week.
 Kara is based out of Virginia Beach which helped reduce the energy involved in shipping to Richmond.
-They work well for produce, and for items, like nuts, out of the bulk section too.
+They work well for produce, and for items like nuts, out of the bulk section too.
 Catherine, at Catherine’s Joy, recommended these silicone straws.
 I got a set a few months ago and really like them for smoothies and cocktails.

 I bought garlic, zucchini and jalapenos at Aldi because they were a better price than Kroger.
 But they came in larger amounts and were packaged in plastic.
 I switched to buying them loose at Kroger to avoid the plastic.
-The bulk section is a place to look for products you use and can avoid plastic packaging.
+The bulk section is another place to look for products you use and can avoid plastic packaging.